viniciuszani/dotfiles/README.md

 ## How-to use dotfiles

-Clone this repository into your home folder and run `./setup` from the repository root directory.
+Clone this repository into your home folder and run `./setup` from the repository's root directory.